NIEM/NIEM.github.io/health/index.md

 ---
 >**Join to hear more about this collaborative effort**
 >
 >The first meeting took place on 10 October 2017.
-[Meetings minutes are now available.](http://niem.github.io/health/10-oct-2017-meeting-minutes/)
+[Meeting minutes are now available.](http://niem.github.io/health/10-oct-2017-meeting-minutes/)
 >
 >On 13 February 2018 FHA provided a status update and recap of their work to date.
-[Meetings minutes are now available.](http://niem.github.io/health/13-feb-2018-meeting-minutes/)
+[Meeting minutes are now available.](http://niem.github.io/health/13-feb-2018-meeting-minutes/)
 >
 >The next meeting is scheduled for 29 May 2018.
 >